Patent-similarity/patent-similarity/README.md

 ## 1. What it does

 1. A user enters a free-text invention description.
-2. The system embeds the query and retrieves technically related patents from a corpus of **6,980 US patents** (CPC subclass **G06T** — image data processing / computer vision, filed 2015–2025).
+2. The system embeds the query and retrieves technically related patents from an initial corpus of **6,980 US patents**, filtered to **6,779 patents** for the retrieval pipeline (CPC subclass **G06T** — image data processing / computer vision, filed 2015–2025).
 3. Candidates are reranked using their claims text for stronger, invention-specific evidence.
 4. The top candidates are passed to an LLM, which returns a structured verdict (`HIGH_RELEVANCE` / `POSSIBLE_RELEVANCE` / `LOW_RELEVANCE` / `INSUFFICIENT_EVIDENCE`), an overlap summary, a key difference, and a verbatim, mechanically verified supporting quote from the patent's own text.
 5. Results are served asynchronously through a job-based API and rendered in a web frontend that polls for completion.